Home » General Geology » How Do Snowflakes Form?

 These different shapes have an unlimited number of variations, each representing the conditions of temperature

-and humidity and water vapor encounters that the snowflake experiences during its fall.
+and humidity and water vapor the snowflake encountered during its fall.

 Will They Reach the Ground as Snow?